History of Wrocław: German Empire

 Breslau became part of the German Empire in 1871, which was established at Versailles in defeated France.
 The early years were characterized by rapid economic growth, the so-called Gründerzeit, although Breslau was hampered by protectionist policies of its natural markets in Austria-Hungary and Russia and had to turn to the German domestic market.
 Breslau's population grew from 208,000 in 1871 to 512,000 in 1910, yet the city was pushed down from being the third- to the seventh-biggest city in Germany.
 Among the population were the Polish and Jewish minorities.

 The city spread out and incorporated outlying villages, like Kleinburg (Dworek) and Pöpelwitz (Popowice) in 1896, Herdain (Gaj) and Morgentau (Rakowiec) in 1904 and Gräbschen (Grabiszyn) in 1911.
 With the regulation of the Oder (Odra) modern garden suburbs like Leerbeutel (Zalesie) and Karlowitz (Karlowice) were built.

 The official German census of 1905 listed 470,904 residents, thereof 20,536 Jews, 6,020 Poles and 3,752 others.
-Polish historians point to distortion of that number by German officials, and speak of several thousand more, or even 20,000 Poles living in it.
+Polish historians point to distortion of that number by German officials, and speak of several thousand more, or even 20,000 to 30,000 Poles living in it.
 Estimates however are difficult, since foreign residents were registered by citizenship rather than by nationality.
 Most of suburbs on right bank of Oder were Polish-speaking communities according to a source from 1874, and many photographs from this period indicate widespread use of Polish names;.

 As a frontier city on the edge of the Slavonic world, Breslau was more assertively German than other cities of the empire, and Breslau was less friendly to Poles, Czechs or unassimilated Jews than, for example, Berlin was.
 During his one-year tenure as rector of the university Felix Dahn for instance banned all Polish student associations.

 Woodworking, brewing, textiles and agriculture, Breslau's traditional industries, flourished, and service and manufacturing sectors were established, which benefited from the nearby heavy industry of Upper Silesia.
 Linke-Hofmann, specialized in locomotives, became one of the city's largest employers and one of Europe's biggest manufacturers of railway carriages.
 By the end of the 19th century, Breslau threatened to eclipse Berlin, the capital of Prussia and the German Empire, as the financial centre of the country.
 The retail sector flourished too, represented by modern stores of Barasch, Molinari, Wertheim or Petersdorff.
 At the end of the German Empire Breslau had become the economic, cultural and administrative centre of Eastern Germany.